(505) 421-7442

 +17% Yield Boost in Romaine Lettuce Trial

 Average wet weights for each harvest were compared across all crops, and are shown in Table 2 and in the form of growth curves in Figure 1 and bar plots in Figure 2.
 Harvest results outside of one standard deviation from the mean were excluded as outliers.
 Plants grown under the QD film exhibited larger wet weights for all DAS ranges.
 The largest yield increases were for the very early and early harvest windows, +20% and +28%, respectively.
 The mid stage showed a small yield increase of +4%.
 The late harvest showed a +17% yield improvement which represents the total growth during the full period.
-This late stage growth represents the most impactful result of this experiment, as a commercial grower would grow out their crop to full maturity and realize the yield benefit in terms of greater revenue (if selling by weight) or faster grow cycles (if selling by head count).
-This yield boost for the mature crop translated to the ability to harvest the same size crop 2-3 days earlier.
+This late stage growth represents the most impactful result of this experiment, as a commercial grower would grow out their crop to full maturity and realize the yield benefit in terms of greater revenue (if selling by weight) or faster growth cycles (if selling by headcount).
+This yield boost for the mature crop translated to the ability to harvest the same size crop 2-3 days earlier, demonstrating the effectiveness of high yield lettuce and advanced agricultural farming techniques.

 +17% Yield Boost in Romaine Lettuce Trial